vircadia/vircadia-docs-sphinx/docs/source/create/avatars/find-avatars.rst

 .. raw:: html

     <a id="mesh"></a>

 3. Click 'Configure' to investigate and tweak the mapping of your avatar.

 .. image:: _images/configure-avatar.png

 4. All bones mapped in Unity are highlighted in green and can be selected.
 Check if anything is missing.
 Any errors will appear in red.
 The minimum required bones for mapping are Hips, Spine, Chest, and Head.
 If either of these are missing, you must manually add bones before continuing.
 You can do this by dragging the bones from the 'Avatar Configuration' panel to the 'Inspector' panel.

 .. image:: _images/check-mesh.png
 .. image:: _images/avatar-config.png

 .. note:: Avatars in High Fidelity must have a Chest bone.
 If your avatar does not have a chest bone, the avatar exporter may suggest a suitable alternative from the 'Avatar Configuration' panel.
 If the exporter doesn't suggest an alternative and Humanoid doesn't correctly map the Chest, then you will get an error and need to manually map a bone to the Chest from 'Avatar Configuration'.

 5. If you made any changes, click 'Done'.
 6. Click on the FBX file in the 'Assets' manager.

 .. image:: _images/select-avatar-unity.png

-7. Make sure that you have the `avatar exporter <#install-the-avatar-exporter>`_ installed.
+7. Make sure that you have the `avatar exporter installed <#install-the-avatar-exporter>`_.
 Open the 'High Fidelity' menu in the top menu bar, then select 'Export New Avatar'.
 8. Give your avatar project a name.
-The default project location is your local user's `Documents\High Fidelity Projects` directory, which is created automatically for you.
+The default project location is your local user's ``Documents\High Fidelity Projects`` directory, which is created automatically for you.
 Though we recommend that you keep your avatars in this directory, you can change it to another location on your computer.

 .. image:: _images/export-avatar.png

 9. Click 'Export'.

 Your avatar package has been created!
 The File Explorer will open to your new avatar project.